 First, we need to measure the weight of fabric, WOF.
-We recommend using 40% WOF, weight of dry materials.
-For example, if you are dying 500 grams (1 pound) worth of fiber, you would need 200 grams of osage orange.
+We recommend using 100% WOF for to achieve the deepest most reddish shades possible.
+For Madder orange, only 50% WOF is needed.
+For example, if you are dying 500 grams (1 pound) worth of fiber, you would need grams of paste for red, and 250 grams for orange.

-Weight of Fiber x 0.4 = weight of dry materials
+Weight of Fiber x 0.5 = Amount of Madder Root paste needed (by weight)

-The final step is to rinse the dyed fabrics a few times and wash using a pH-neutral liquid detergent, like Dr. Bronner’s.
+The final step is to rinse the dyed fabrics and let them dry overnight.
+Wash using a pH neutral liquid detergent, like Dr. Bronner’s.